IGVF-DACC/igvfd/cdk/HOWTO.md

   <img src="./images/howto/swap-opensearch_2.png" alt="Swap Opensearch 2" width="500">
 </p>

-4. Commit, push, and deploy changes through all environments (dev, staging, sandbox prod).
+4. Commit, push, and deploy changes through all environments (dev, staging, sandbox, prod).
 For each environment:

    a.
 Make sure application is reading from new cluster (search results show up).